Yogamaya: Temples

 Yogamaya's temple is located at Vindhyachal, 8 km away from Mirzapur on the banks of river Ganges, in Uttar Pradesh.
 Another shrine is located in Bandla, Himachal Pradesh, also called Bandla Mata Temple.
 A huge crowd visits the temple, especially during Navaratri in the Hindu months of Chaitra and Ashvin.
 In the month of Jyeshtha, the Kajali competition, is held here.
-The temple is one of the most revered Shakti Peethas of India.
+The temple is one of the most revered Shakta pithas of India.
 The Vindhyavasini Devi is also known popularly by name of Kajala devi.
 The goddess Kali is adorned in the form of Vindhyavasini Devi.

 There is a temple of Saraswati named Ashtbhuja Temple, 3 km away on a hillock, and a temple of goddess Kali in cave called Kali khoh temple.
 The pilgrims prefer to visit these three temples, which is a part of rite called Trilokan Parikrama.

+The Yogmaya or Jogmaya temple in Mehrauli, New Delhi is said to have been built by the Pandavas at the end of the Mahabharata war.
+Jain scriptures from the twelfth century state that the ancient city of Mehrauli was once called Yoginipura after the temple.

+In Kerala, Goddess Durga in her incarnation as Yoga-Nidra or Yogamaya is worshiped in the sacred forest temple of Iringole Kavu, situated in the state's Ernakulam district.
+This temple is one of Kerala's famed kavu, or sacred grove.
+It is also considered to be one among the 108 Durga temples in the state consecrated by Lord Parasurama himself.

-The goddess is known as "Bijasani devi" central India, and the Bijasani Mata temple is present on the Maharashtra-Madhya Pradesh border.
+The goddess is known as "Bijasani devi" in central India, and the Bijasani Mata temple is present on the Maharashtra-Madhya Pradesh border.

-There is also a temple dedicated to this goddess in Pokhara, Nepal.
+There is also a temple dedicated to this goddess in Pokhara, Nepal named Bindhyabasini Temple.